-In Italy, there is a coexistence between public, private nonprofit, and private for-profit hospitals.
-While generally, most private hospitals are under contract with each region, public hospitals may also engage in private activities, since for the most part, they are independent hospitals.
-Any public physicians who consult with private patients in public hospitals are due to pay a portion of their extra income to the hospital.
+Hospitals in Italy are a mix of public, private nonprofit, and private for-profit establishments.
+Most private hospitals are under contract with each region, while public hospitals may engage in private activities.
+Public physicians who consult with private patients in public hospitals must pay a portion of their extra income to the hospital.

-Private hospitals also operate in agreement with the Italian National Healthcare Service.
-This is known as Privato Convenzionato (Private with agreement), and it means they can also be accessed through the Italian Health Insurance Card (Tessera Sanitaria) under certain conditions.
-If they have an emergency room, it will be accessible through public healthcare, although private hospitals do not always have emergency rooms.
+Private hospitals operate in agreement with the Italian National Healthcare Service and can be accessed with the Italian Health Insurance Card (Tessera Sanitaria) under certain conditions.
+While private hospitals may not always have emergency rooms, those that do can be accessed through public healthcare.

 List of International Hospitals

 - Rome American Hospital: Via Emilio Longoni, 69; +39 06 22551

 - Concordia Hospital: Via delle Sette Chiese, 90; +39 06 5160 0248

 - Salvator Mundi International Hospital: Viale delle Mura Gianicolensi, 67; +39 06 588961

 - Ospedale Santa Maria Nuova: Piazza Santa Maria Nuova, 1; +39 055 69381